Natural England Board determines outcome of General Licences consultation

 “I am extremely grateful to the 2,000 individuals and organisations who have contributed to this year’s consultation exercise, whether on the specific proposals or the more general questions.
 Their views have been invaluable, and their inputs will help us to continue to ensure that the General Licence framework remains sensible, proportionate, and fit for purpose.”

-See ain regard to each of the proposals and questions in the consultation.
+See a summary of the Board's decision (PDF, 293KB, 11 pages) in regard to each of the proposals and questions in the consultation.

 Notes to editors